taijeronv/taijeronv_info/content/authors/admin/_index.md

 user_groups:
 - Military Professional
 ---
 Hi, my name is Vincent, but most people call me "TJ" and I'm Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam).

-I joined the US Army at the age of 17, which put me on a journey that's taken me from West Germany to Afghanistan, eventually landing in Odesa Ukraine, where I've been living and working since 2013.
+I joined the US Army at the age of 17, which put me on a journey that's taken me from West Germany to Afghanistan, eventually landing in Odessa Ukraine, where I've been living and working since 2013.

-I did almost seven years at West Point and during that time I discovered I have a talent and love for teaching tactics.
-Prior to that I was at the Command and General Staff College doing something similar.

-I'm currently serving as the Team Operations Officer for the Odesa Monitoring Team, which is part of the [Organization for Security and Cooperation in Europe Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).
+I am currently serving as the Team Operations Officer for the Odessa Monitoring Team, which is part of the [OSCE Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).
+The [Organization for Security and Cooperation in Europe (OSCE)](https://www.osce.org/whatistheosce/factsheet) consists of 57 member states in North America, Europe, and Asia.
+It is the world's largest regional security organization.

-I want to learn website development so I created <a href="post/taijeronv-info">this website</a>.

-I believe we can improve the  quality of our military science instruction by implementing a tool that provides an operational environment for a student to practice making tactical decisions.
-I call it the [NextGen Wargame](https://www.nextgenwargame.com) and it's my passion project.

-[HTML](cv/) or [PDF](files/2020_01_TAIJERONV.pdf) (Last updated: January 2020)